 Wet Etching and Dry Etching

-In semiconductor manufacturing, etching plays a important role in shaping and defining various structures on the wafer surface.
-Two primary etching methods are commonly used: wet etching and dry etching.
-Each method has its advantages and limitations, making them suitable for different stages of the fabrication process.
+In semiconductor manufacturing, I see that etching is important for shaping and defining different structures on the wafer surface.
+You’ll often encounter two main etching methods: wet etching and dry etching.
+Each of these methods has its own strengths and limitations, which makes them better suited for various stages of the fabrication process.

 Wet Etching: Dissolving with Fluid Chemicals